linagora/linshare/documentation/EN/installation/linshare-install.md

 ###Databases
 </a>

 LinShare needs the use of a database (PostgreSQL) for its files and its configuration.

+Mysql is not supported yet in LinShare v2.

 This section present an installation with PostgreSQL.

 Install PostgreSQL from the repositories :